pnguyen6910/react-googlebooks-app/README.md

-# Create React Express App
+# React Google Books App

-## About This Boilerplate
+## Description

-This setup allows for a Node/Express/React app which can be easily deployed to Heroku.

-The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.
+This is an app that allows the user to search and save books of their choosing.
+The user can view the saved books if they click on the saved button in the nav bar.
+Enjoy.

 ## Starting the app locally